fhlyhv/BISNR/README.md

 # BISNR (R package for BISN)

 This R package implements the BISN algorithm proposed in [1].
+The Matlab C++ Mex code can be found at https://github.com/fhlyhv/BISN.

 ## Dependence
 Please make sure to install the following package dependencies before using R package `BISNR`.